 - Official results of GRE scores or other examinations as required by the program to which one applies.
 Scores are valid for five years from the time originally taken.

-- Any additional materials required by the program or department such as audition, interview, portfolio, resume, writing sample, personal statement, etc. Please refer to the Application Deadlines and Program Requirements section for details.
+- Any additional materials required by the program or department such as audition, interview, portfolio, resume, writing sample, personal statement, etc.

 All credentials must be in English and received by The Graduate School by the posted deadline.
 International applicants should refer to the Special Notes for International Applicants.